mattermost/docs/source/deploy/encryption-options.rst

 Encryption-in-transit
 ---------------------

 Mattermost supports TLS encryption including AES-256 with 2048-bit RSA on all data transmissions between Mattermost client applications and the Mattermost server.
 You may either set up TLS on the Mattermost Server or install a proxy such as NGINX and set up TLS on the proxy.
-Refer to our `configuration guide for more details </install/config-tls-mattermost.html>`__.
+Refer to our :doc:`configuration guide for more details </install/config-tls-mattermost>`.

-Connections to Active Directory/LDAP can `optionally be secured with TLS or stunnel </configure/configuration-settings.html#ad-ldap-port>`__.
+Connections to Active Directory/LDAP can :ref:`optionally be secured with TLS or stunnel <configure/authentication-configuration-settings:ad ldap port>`.

 Connections to calls are secured with a combination of: